 Lady Emily Smyth Studentships

-|Stipend (BBSRC level)||£14,777|
+|Stipend (BBSRC level)||£15,561|

-Projects for 2020 admission
+Projects for 2021 admission:

 The gene regulatory logic of plant stem cell function

-Plant shape is patterned by the activity of stem cells in the growing shoot tips and is a major productivity and yield determinant.
-The size of the stem cell pool in Arabidopsis is kept constant as plants grow by the activity of a genetic circuit comprising small peptides, their receptors, and a downstream transcription factor.
-The hormonal environment of cells in the shoot apex is also important in regulating stem cell activity.
-This project aims to interrogate the fundamental requirements for plant stem cell function by testing interactions between components of the gene regulatory networks for stem cell function in a moss model, Physcomitrella.
+Plant shape is patterned by the activity of stem cells in the growing shoot tips and is a major determinant of plant productivity and yield.
+The size of the stem cell pool in Arabidopsis shoot tips is kept constant as plants grow by the activity of a small genetic circuit comprising small peptides, their receptors which act as kinases, and a downstream transcription factor.
+The CLV3 peptide acts via the CLV1 receptor to suppress the transcription of the WUSCHEL transcription factor, and WUSCHEL then moves to the CLV3 expression domain, promoting expression to generate a feedback loop to maintain the size of the stem cell pool.
+The hormonal environment of cells in the shoot apex is also important in regulating stem cell activity, and the CLV/WUS feedback loop intercepts auxin and cytokinin signalling.

 Re-engineering peroxisome movement in plants